Rajpratik71/Mininet-wiki/[GSoC-2013]-Web-Interface---Design-Docs.md

   - For github account, username has to be specified in `.pypirc`, password is optional.
     Password is asked when `upload` command is executed if not specified in `.pypirc`.
      - Implementation: `python setup.py` is used to read in the github username and password.
-       To achieve this, package uploaders will either have to manually specify the `cmdclass` included with `mnp` or by monkeypatching their `setup` function (can be done by simply `import mnp.patch`).
+       To achieve this, package uploaders will need to modify their setup.py, either by manually setting the `cmdclass` or by monkeypatching their `setup` function (can be done by simply `import mnp.patch`).
      - GitHub account authentication process:
          - GitHub username and password are read.
          - mnp sends request to GitHub to get list of tokens using the username and password.